 Categories should be relatively similar in size.
-But without even noticing it, people will sometimes write about one subject much more than about another.
+But, without noticing, people can sometimes write about one subject way more often than about another.
 As a result, one category can slowly grow much larger than other categories.
 When one category is significantly larger than other ones, your site becomes unbalanced.
 You’ll have a hard time ranking with blog posts within a very large category.

 Solution: split categories

 If you’ve created a huge category, split it in two (or three).
-You should check the size of your categories every now and then, especially if you write a lot of blog posts.
+To keep categories from growing too large, check the size of your categories every now and then, especially if you write a lot of blog posts.

 #4 Using too many tags

 Don’t create too many tags.
-Some people want to make tags really specific.
-But if every post receives yet another new unique tag, you are not structuring anything, because posts don’t become grouped or linked.
-So that’s pretty much useless.
+Some people want to make tags very specific.
+But if every post receives yet another new unique tag, you’re not adding structure, because posts don’t become grouped or linked.
+So, that’s pretty much useless.

 Solution: use tags in moderation

-Make sure that tags are used more than once or twice and that tags group articles together that really belong together.
-You should also ensure that your tags are in fact available to your visitors somewhere, preferably at the bottom of your article.
+Make sure that tags are used more than once or twice, and that tags group articles together that really belong together.
+You should also ensure that visitors can find the tags somewhere, preferably at the bottom of your article.
 Tags are useful for your visitors (and not just for Google) to read more about the same topic.